Milkymap/OF-Image-Tools/README.md

     * input schema
         ```json
             {
-                'candidate': 'input image that we wana check if it is a duplication',
+                "candidate": "input image that we wana check if it is a duplication",
-                'neighbors': array of neighbors's paths
+                "neighbors": "array of neighbors's paths"
             }
         ```
     * output schema
         ```json
             {
-                'global_status': 0 | 1,
+                "global_status": 0 | 1,
-                'error_message': 'some message if an error was catched by the server',
+                "error_message": "some message if an error was catched by the server",
-                'response': {
+                "response": {
-                    'local_status': 0 | 1,
+                    "local_status": 0 | 1,
-                    'duplicated': [{
+                    "duplicated": [{
-                        'relative_path': 'relative path to duplicated image',
+                        "relative_path": "relative path to duplicated image",
-                        'score': 'mbr-sift score'
+                        "score": "mbr-sift score between 0 and 1"
                     }]
                 }
             }